Dragontailonfire/automation-test-spa/README.md

  - Set a Vite environment variable `VITE_CONFIG_API_URL` in your Vercel project settings to point to your config endpoint (for example, `https://example.com/config`).
  - The app will prefer this URL when fetching config.

 Either approach ensures the app can fetch delay configuration in production.
-The `/config` page in the app reads and saves overrides to local/session storage for quick testing, but production values should come from the API or Vercel environment variables.
+The configuration UI is now a modal within the SPA, not a separate page or route.